EricL22/IcosahedronMetalworks/README.md

 # IcosahedronMetalworks

-A Kerbal Space Program mod improving on the designs of Exoplanetary Exploration Tech, using more futuristic designs and models partially inspired by Elite: Dangerous.
+A Kerbal Space Program mod improving on the work of Exoplanetary Exploration Tech, using futuristic designs and models partially inspired by the game Elite: Dangerous.

 Dependencies
 -